 Roland W Sutter, MD, MPH&TM is a public health “doc” with more than 30 years of professional experience working with children in developing countries.
-Dr Sutter attended medical school at the University of Zurich, where obtained his medical degree and completed his basic clinical training.
+Dr. Sutter attended medical school at the University of Zurich, where he obtained his medical degree and completed his basic clinical training.
 He also holds a master degree in Public Health and Tropical Medicine from Tulane University in New Orleans.
 Thereafter, he joined the Centers for Disease Control and Prevention (CDC), first as an Epidemic Intelligence Service trainee, then as a resident in preventive medicine, and finally as a staff and supervisor working on vaccine preventable diseases, especially polio eradication.
 To expand his role to the global level, CDC seconded Dr Sutter to the World Health Organization (WHO) where he led polio eradication´s efforts in research, production development and policy.
-Currently, Dr Sutter is retired from CDC and WHO, and now focuses his energies to support innovative community health and development projects (“making a difference”) to ensure children in the poorest communities have the opportunity to thrive and succeed.
+Currently, Dr. Sutter is retired from CDC and WHO, and now focuses his energies to support innovative community health and development projects (“making a difference”) to ensure children in the poorest communities have the opportunity to thrive and succeed.

 Field Program Director